caiocvelasco/caiocvelasco.github.io/index.md

 In 2021, because of the pandemic, I decided to stop a Ph.D. in Economics in the Netherlands and transition into **Data Science**.

-My professional experiences ranges from Business Analysis, Product Ownership, and Consulting to Data Engineering and Data Science.
-I also have basic knowledge of Corporate Finance and very good communication skills.
+My professional experience ranges from Business (Business Analysis, Product Ownership, and Consulting) to Tech (Data Engineering and Data Science).
+I also have very good Communication, Teaching and Leadership skills.

-My academic experience includes Advanced Math, Statistics, Economics, and Econometrics (Multiple Regression, Causal Inference, Difference in Differences, Instrumental Variables, Time Series).
+My academic experience includes Advanced Math, Statistics, Economics, and Econometrics (Multiple Regression, Causal Inference, Difference in Differences, Instrumental Variables, Time Series) as well as basic knowledge of Corporate Finance and Financial Markets.

 I grew up in Rio de Janeiro and education was the only weapon I had to succeed in life.
 As a consequence of my efforts, I was awarded by Yale University, UCLA, General Electric Foundation, Lemann Foundation, and The Club of Rome.

-I have a very technical profile, but I also bring strong business and entrepreneurial skills to the table.
-In the past, I helped build Stone Payments, a famous Brazilian FinTech payment company (NASDAQ: STNE).
-Moreover, I created my own mathematics digital product (MePrepara) with over 140 videos teaching low-income Brazilian students who want to take the GMAT and GRE exams and apply for MBA/PhD abroad.
+Moreover, I bring strong entrepreneurial skills to the table.
+In the past, I helped build Stone Payments, a famous Brazilian FinTech payment company (NASDAQ: STNE), and I created my own mathematics digital product (MePrepara) from scratch with over 140 videos teaching low-income Brazilian students who need to take the GMAT and GRE exams to apply for MBAs/ or PhDs abroad.

 Thank you for visiting :)